muhammedriaz/AWS-SAA-C02-Study-Guide/README.md

 ### IAM Security Tools:
    **IAM Access Advisor(user level)**
--  Acess advisor shows service permissions granted to a user and when those services were last accessed.
+-  Access advisor shows service permissions granted to a user and when those services were last accessed.
 -  You can use this information to revise your policies.

   **IAM Credentials Report(account level)**